-All new employees must make an on-campus appointment with Human Resources to complete the I-9 and other required employment forms and to be placed on the monthly payroll by contacting Mary Eldon, Employee Relations and Benefits Specialist, 610-526-5219 or meldon@brynmawr.edu.
+All new employees must make an on-campus appointment with Human Resources to complete the I-9 and other required employment forms and to be placed on the monthly payroll by contacting Maria Albano, Benefits and Data Coordinator, 610-526-5263 or malbano@brynmawr.edu..
 In preparation for your appointment, visit New Hire Information.
 Human Resources administers all benefits programs for the staff and faculty of the College.
 After visiting Human Resources, you will be directed to the OneCard office to obtain your college ID and to Campus Safety for your parking permit.